zjin-lcf/HeCBench/README.md

   A structured-grid applications in the oil and gas industry (https://github.com/ROCm-Developer-Tools/HIP-Examples/tree/master/rtm8)

 ### s3d
-  S3D in the SHOC benchmark suite(https://github.com/vetter/shoc/)
+  Chemical rates computation used in the simulation of combustion (https://github.com/vetter/shoc/)

 ### scan
   A block-level scan using shared memory (https://developer.nvidia.com/gpugems/gpugems3/part-vi-gpu-computing/chapter-39-parallel-prefix-sum-scan-cuda)